NathIMN/JustMe/README.md

 - RecyclerView-based lists and multiple adapters
 - App Widgets (home screen widget layouts present)

-Assumptions: The project likely uses local persistence (Room or SharedPreferences) and coroutines/Flow for async operations.
-If you rely on external libraries (Room, Hilt, MPAndroidChart), ensure they are declared in the Gradle files.

 ## Architecture (recommended / inferred)

 - Pattern: MVVM-style separation (UI folders and adapters suggest ViewModel usage).